rhiokim/notion-database-tracker/README.md

 ## How to use this

-- Create Notion's Integration
+- Create an integration in Notion
-  - Fill name, logo, private inputs
+  - Fill name, logo, private input
   - Copy token `secret_g1h0PcYgPAyGrxZlSCB2MHKSMej1IVmKMzS5RxbB6Wv`